The First Recorded Use Of Slate

 (Warwick Castle, founded by the Normans in 1068.)

-It wasn’t until the early 1300’s when the first recorded use of slate roofing on a private property was documented.
-It goes without saying that the owner of the property would have been a wealthy nobleman at the time, but this was a defining step in the growing popularity of slate over the next few hundred years.
+It wasn’t until the early 1300’s that the first recorded use of slate roofing on private property was documented.
+The owner of the property would have been a wealthy nobleman at the time, but this was a defining step in the growing popularity of slate over the next few hundred years.